 The Mete fountains are also in the lower garden, in the middle of two flower beds.
 They are large circular boulders one atop another covered with moss.
 They are a symbol of the sweating cone fountain in Rome, which sweated rather than jetted water.

-Practical Information and Tips for Visiting Villa d'Este
+Practical Guide & Tips for Visiting Villa d’Este

 Address: Piazza Trento 5, Tivoli, Italy